 It is necessary to remove the requirement in the NGR for pipeline flow information to be aggregated using the zonal model given the new reporting model.
 Further, AEMO should be given greater flexibility to determine the appropriate aggregation method.
-The aggregation method should be developed through AEMO's procedures.
+The aggregation method should be developed through AEMO's BB procedures.

 In order for AEMO to aggregate information on the Bulletin Board in a useful manner it is necessary that adequate information is provided.
-Therefore, the Commission's draft rule contains provision which require:60
+Therefore, the Commission's final rule contains provisions which require: